Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/my TO(DO) and EVER(GREEN) structure.md

 This structure is how I [[Make your inbox into an entry point]] and is deeply entwined with [[how I use Obsidian tags]] as a part of [[My Second Brain]]

 - TO tags should be used for specific items, not general tasks
-- TO tags are note a daily todo, they are a way to specify a task inline the to be done in the future.
+- TO tags are note a daily [[todo]], they are a way to specify a task inline the to be done in the future.
 These tags should be temporary, but they are not scheduled
 - #TO  see all the things you want to do in you [[Obsidian (software)]]
 	- #TO/DO things that you have to actively take part in,
 		- #TO/DO/WRITE write a specific item, not used for need to write or expand an evergreen note